From the Record Crate: J Dilla – ‘The Shining’ (2006)

 To say Detroit must have something in the water when it comes to musical talents may not seem terribly positive upon first glance, but their grip on the hip-hop scene has proven that statement valid at the very least.
 From the earlier stages of the scene with artists like D the Great, Detroit’s Most Wanted, and Esham, to somewhat more recently relevant acts like Eminem, Big Sean, Danny Brown, and Tee Grizzley.
 James Dewitt Yancey, better known by his stage name of J Dilla, serves as no exception to this rule, being one of the most notable and prolific producers to hail from the Motor City.
 Dilla’s third studio album, The Shining, was the first to be released following the producer’s death in February 2006.

-Coming from a musical family, with his mother being a former opera singer and his father being a jazz bassist, an affinity for the art wasn’t too far of a stretch for Yancey, his mother even being quoted saying “He had perfect pitch and harmony at a couple months old; he couldn’t talk, of course, it was just something that he did.”
+Coming from a musical family—his mother being a former opera singer and his father being a jazz bassist—an affinity for the art wasn’t too far of a stretch for Yancey, his mother quoted saying “He had perfect pitch and harmony at a couple months old; he couldn’t talk, of course, it was just something that he did.”

 Dilla cut his teeth with production fresh out of high school as a founding third of Slum Village, a group he formed with fellow Pershing High School alumni T3 and Baatin.
 Upon meeting frequent Parliament collaborator Amp Fiddler at Lollapalooza ‘94, Fiddler introduced him to Q-Tip of A Tribe Called Quest, to whom Dilla gave a Slum Village demo tape.